Date: 12 April 2022

-After the transition period, it will also be possible to apply to the UK MHRA for marketing authorisations for different UK territories, i.e. either the UK as whole, Northern Ireland only or Great Britain only.
+It is possible to apply to the UK MHRA for marketing authorisations for different UK territories, i.e. either the UK as a whole, Northern Ireland only or Great Britain (i.e. England, Scotland and Wales) only.
 This is based on the continuing application of EU law in Northern Ireland under the Northern Ireland Protocol.

 The SPC stockpiling and manufacturing waiver provides an exemption to infringement of an SPC in the final six months preceding its expiry.
-The waiver came into force on 1 July 2019 permits third parties in Europe to manufacture biosimilar or generic versions of products under SPC protection for either export to countries where no equivalent or parallel SPC protection exists and/or stockpiling of the product in Europe in order to allow for quick entry into the market to improve access to medicines.
+The waiver, which came into force on 1 July 2019 due to amendment of the EU SPC Regulation, permits third parties in Europe to manufacture biosimilar or generic versions of products under SPC protection for either export to countries where no equivalent or parallel SPC protection exits and/or stockpiling of the product in Europe in order to allow for quick entry into the market to improve access to medicines.

 The waiver was originally proposed to be incorporated into UK statute.
 However, the proposal has been amended subsequent to a stakeholder consultation.
-A more restricted proposal has been made to limit UK-based companies to manufacture biosimilars or generics for export to countries outside of the EU.
+A more restricted proposal is that UK-based companies will only be permitted to manufacture biosimilars or generics for export to countries outside of the EU.
 This proposal has not yet been passed by parliament.